linuskar/TEK830-Digitalization-and-AI-in-practice-Group-6/README.md

 ### Assets not made by us
 ### IKEA Home Smart App
-We copy parts of the IKEA Home Smart App UI and incorporate it into our prototype.
+We copied parts of the IKEA Home Smart App UI and incorporate it into our prototype.

 ### Product recommendations
 Product recommendations are based on IKEA products.
 Therefore links, data and images to products are from IKEA, https://www.ikea.com/se/en/.